launchdarkly/java-server-sdk-dynamodb/README.md

 This assumes that you have already installed the LaunchDarkly Java SDK.

+1. In DynamoDB, create a table which has the following schema: a partition key called "namespace" and a sort key called "key", both with a string type.
+The LaunchDarkly library does not create the table automatically, because it has no way of knowing what additional properties (such as permissions and throughput) you would want it to have.

-0. Add this library to your project:
+2. Add this library to your project:

         <dependency>
           <groupId>com.launchdarkly</groupId>